 These incrementally adoptable security guidelines established by industry consensus provide clearly defined guiding principles.
 Both producers and consumers can benefit from the standards that Google SLSA establishes: producers can follow the guidelines to make their software more secure, and consumers can make decisions based on a software package’s security posture.
 The guidelines set by SLSA will undoubtedly have an effect on increasing the resiliency of software against supply chain attacks, and we eagerly await the next phase of SLSA’s life.

 How Cycode Can Help Implement Google SLSA

 Can’t wait for Google SLSA to be fully unveiled?
-Cycode can help improve the security of you software supply chain by providing complete visibility into enterprise DevOps tools and infrastructure.
+Cycode can help improve your supply chain integrity by providing complete visibility into enterprise DevOps tools and infrastructure.
 Cycode’s Infrastructure as Code capabilities include comprehensive security scanning and preventing escaped secrets, environmental drift, code leaks, and other common issues, all within flexible developer-friendly workflows.
 Once integrated into developer workflows, each commit and PR is scanned for issues including hard coded secrets or potential misconfiguration and alerts are issued appropriately.
 Remediation is available both through a GUI and within the PR.

 Cycode helps establish strong governance over all points of the IaC lifecycle by providing a cross-SCM inventory of all users, contributors, teams, organizations, and repositories in your organization; this governance extends into providing more oversight into changes made to code as a means of further protecting key code.
 Cycode also helps you automatically audit access privileges to identify and reduce excessive, unused privileges, and implement separation of duties.
 Furthermore, Cycode helps ensure that strong authentication and secure development practices are in place.
 This helps apply security best practices for IaC code when using Terraform, Kubernetes, YAML, ARM, and CloudFormation.